-It is thought that as well as nutrition and lifestyle choices, our state of mind may actually impact our digestive system.
-Interestingly, it seems that the deal works both ways: scientists are increasingly convinced that what happens in our digestive system and what we eat may have a major impact on our state of mind!
+It’s thought that as well as nutrition and lifestyle choices, our state of mind may actually impact our digestive system.
+Interestingly, it seems that the deal works both ways: the gut-brain axis is based on the fact scientists are increasingly convinced that what happens in our digestive system and what we eat may have a major impact on our state of mind!

-But how, you ask?
-You may not realise it, but you are not 100% human.
-In fact each of us is harbouring 10 times as many bacteria as human cells, that’s right, there are trillions of microbes living on every surface of the body, most of which are found within the intestines. [http://www.ncbi.nlm.nih.gov/books/NBK7670/] These gut microbes have been shown to have a special relationship with the brain; communicating via the nervous system and interacting with the immune system. [http://ehp.niehs.nih.gov/121-a276/]
+But how?
+You may not realise it, but you’re not 100% human.
+In fact, each of us is harbouring 10 times more bacteria than human cells, that’s right, there are trillions of microbes living on and in your body, most of which are found within the intestines.

 Let’s take a look at how to keep that gut environment happy:

-- Balance the mind: the gastrointestinal tract is sensitive to emotion, stress and anxiety.
+The gastrointestinal tract is sensitive to emotion, stress and anxiety.
 Studies have shown that there are some useful tools which can help.
-Meditation trials at Johns Hopkins University in Baltimore have demonstrated that mindfulness meditation can help ease psychological stresses like anxiety, depression, and pain. [http://www.health.harvard.edu/blog/mindfulness-meditation-may-ease-anxiety-mental-stress-201401086967]
+Meditation trials at Johns Hopkins University in Baltimore have demonstrated that mindfulness meditation can help ease psychological stresses like anxiety and stress.

 By balancing the mind with regular sleep and exercises like meditation, yoga, and jogging, we can boost the health of our gastrointestinal tract and promote the growth of good bacteria.
 With the right diet, you can feel the positive mental effects of a healthy gut.
-So why not take charge of your health by cultivating the vibrant garden within you, and start living a happier, healthier, and less stressful life today?
+So why not take charge of your health by cultivating the vibrant garden within you?

 * Nutrition is a key contributor to good mental health, but it’s just one piece of the puzzle.
 If you’re struggling with symptoms of a mental health disorder, talk to your doctor.